 - Retention will be encouraged by regular phone contact (6 month intervals) between faceto-face visits. - Contacts details (including at least 2 alternate contacts) will be updated during face-to-face meetings and annual phone call visits.
-Additional contacts are used in the situation where a participant's contact details change without contacting the study center.

-Newsletters will be sent to family physician co-investigators in AUS and all participants on a regular basis (~2-4 per year) detailing study progress.
+Additional contacts are used in the situation where a participant's contact details change without contacting the study center. - Newsletters will be sent to family physician co-investigators in AUS and all participants on a regular basis (~2-4 per year) detailing study progress. - Participants will be invited to attend study updates (in person and/or online, via a webinar) to learn about study progress.
+They will also be offered the opportunity to give valuable feedback about aspects of the research program.